Committee to select five prominent markets for redevelopment in Delhi | Headlines

 - India

-A committee formed by the Delhi government will select five prominent markets for redevelopment as per the announcement made by Deputy Chief Minister Manish Sisodia in the Rozgar Budget for 2022-23, officials said on Monday.
+A committee formed by the Delhi government will select five prominent markets here for redevelopment according to the announcement made by Deputy Chief Minister Manish Sisodia in the Rozgar Budget for 2022-23, officials said on Monday.

-The committee will comprise representatives of the School of Planning and Architecture (SPA), PWD, and Delhi Jal Board besides two traders' association representatives.
-It will be headed by the chief project manager of Delhi Tourism and Transport Development Corporation (DTTDC), the officials said.
+The committee will comprise representatives of the School of Planning and Architecture (SPA), Public Works Department, and Delhi Jal Board besides two traders' association representatives.
+The panel will be headed by the chief project manager of Delhi Tourism and Transport Development Corporation (DTTDC), officials said.

 Brijesh Goyal, chairman of the Chamber of Trade and Industry (CTI) and one of the members of the committee, said the panel will have its first meeting on May 17.